nelsonaloysio/build-kmod-nvidia-signed-rpm/README.md

 ### Before anything...

 **This is a Work In Progress**, and as such it hasn't been thoroughly tested.
-Check if your current image is updated first:
+Check if Fedora is updated first:

 ```
 rpm-ostree refresh-md && rpm-ostree ugrade